Fusible plug: Cored fusible plugs

-The original design was a simple solid plug filled with a slug of low-melting-point alloy.
+The simple solid plug is filled with a slug of low-melting-point alloy.
 When this melts, it first melts as a narrow channel through the plug.
 Steam and water immediately begins to escape through this.
+As the water will have a maximum temperature of 210 C, lower than tin's melting point of 410 °F, this water jet may act to freeze the plug.
+While water continues to escape from the plug, the plug may fail to melt completely and so only a minor jet of steam is noticed, which may be overlooked.

-The cored fusible plug was developed in the 1860s to give a wide opening as soon as the alloy softens.
-This version has a solid brass or bronze centre, soldered into place by a layer of the low-melting-point alloy.
+To avoid this, the cored fusible plug was developed in the 1860s to give a wide opening as soon as the alloy softens.
+This has a solid brass or bronze centre, soldered into place by a thick layer of the low-melting-point alloy.
 When overheated, the plug does not release any steam or water until the alloy melts sufficiently to release the centre plug.
 The plug now fails dramatically, opening its entire bore immediately.
 This full-bore jet is then more likely to be noticed.

 Un-noticed melted plugs

 A drawback to the device was found on 7 March 1948, when the firebox crown sheet of Princess Alexandra, a Coronation Pacific of the London, Midland and Scottish Railway, failed while hauling a passenger train from Glasgow to London.
 Enquiries established that both water gauges were defective and on a journey earlier that day one or both of the fusible plugs had melted, but this had gone unnoticed by the engine crew because of the strong draught carrying the escaping steam away from them.